Learning A Simulation-based Visual Policy for Real-world Peg In Unseen Holes: Introduction

 To address the above problem, we propose to bring the generalization to the vision-based policy for holes with 1$mm$ tolerance, from $\sim$10$mm$ initial error.
 The vision generalization is inspired that the policy is \emph{trained with several shapes, and tested to another set of shapes unseen in the training set, with minimal additional cost, which is a one-minute human pose teaching}.
 The core idea is to decouple the generalization of the sensory-motor policy to the design of a fast-adaptable perception module and a simulation-based generic policy module.
 The decoupling is achieved by introducing a segmented image in between.
 As a result, a framework for the peg-in-hole tasks is proposed, consisting of a segmentation network (SN), a virtual sensor network (VSN), and a controller network (CN).
 Under this framework, the segmented image-based policy (VSN+CN) is trained totally in simulation, which can perform generic insertion given a peg-hole segmented image, replacing the unsafe and time-consuming real-world training as some force-based policy \cite{inoue2017deep}.
 The fast-adaption of the perception is achieved by fine-tuning the SN only using hundreds of images.
 To minimize this additional cost, an automatic data collection and annotation pipeline for image segmentation is designed, which only needs a one-minute human pose teaching.
 Note that the human effort in this scenario is almost minimal, as it is the same as the traditional position-based robot application.
 Finally, by connecting the modules, the vision-based policy can be applied to real-world peg-in-hole tasks.
 In summary, the contributions are as follows:

-\begin{itemize} \item[1)] A vision-based peg-in-hole policy framework that decouples the generalization of the sensory-motor policy to the design of a fast-adaptable perception module and a simulation-based generic policy module. \item[2)] A segmented-image based insertion policy with VSN and CN, trained totally in simulation, is able to generalize to peg in unseen holes. \item[3)] An automatic data collection and annotation pipeline for image segmentation, leverages one-minute human teaching for fast-adaptable perception. \item[4)] Extensive experiments validating the 1$mm$ level performance of the policy, both in the configuration of eye-to-hand and eye-in-hand, as well as a real-world peg insertion application in the EV charging system.
-Code is released at https://github.com/xieliang555/SFN.git. \end{itemize}
+\begin{itemize} \item[1)] A vision-based peg-in-hole policy framework that decouples the generalization of the sensory-motor policy to the design of a fast-adaptable perception module and a simulation-based generic policy module. \item[2)] A segmented-image based insertion policy with VSN and CN, trained totally in simulation, is able to generalize to peg in unseen holes. \item[3)] An automatic data collection and annotation pipeline for image segmentation, leverages one-minute human teaching for fast-adaptable perception. \item[4)] Extensive experiments validating the 1$mm$ level performance of the policy, both in the configuration of eye-to-hand and eye-in-hand, as well as a real-world peg insertion application in the EV charging system. \end{itemize}